 This is not to say that there is anything wrong with Portugal.
 To be sure, Lisbon is one of the most elegant, picturesque cities I’ve ever visited, a superlative I can also bestow among Porto, the largest city in the northern part of Portugal.
 My opinion of Portugal is further bolstered by its modern infrastructure, low cost for travelers and how generally sophisticated Portuguese people are.

-Whether you’ve heard great things or nothing about Portugal, do add the words I’ve written about the country in my Portugal travel guide to your own mental Portugal guidebook.
+Whether you’ve heard great things or nothing about Portugal, plan your trip to Portugal with my Portugal travel guide.

 Places to Travel in Portugal